hoainam-nguyen/e-metro/README.md

 | Lê Võ Duy Khiêm    | 21522215@gm.uit.edu.vn | Front-end Developer  |

-If you have any questions, suggestions, or need assistance, please feel free to contact us using the following information.
+If you have any questions, suggestions, or need assistance, please feel free to contact us using the above information.

 ## Copyright
 ```